Tame symmetric algebras of period four with small Gabriel quivers: Gabriel quivers

 which give two possible quivers, depending on the second $2$-cycle.

-If $|E|=2$, i.e. we have two $2$-cycles, then using Lemma \ref{lem:loops} we infer that there are no loops at vertices $2,3$ and $5$.
+If the number $e$ of $2$-cycles in $E$ is $2$, then using Lemma \ref{lem:loops} we infer that there are no loops at vertices $2,3$ and $5$.
 Moreover, then $Q$ is a biregular quiver obtained from $Q^\circ$ by adding at most two loops (at vertex $1$ or $4$).
 Note finally, that there must be a loop at vertex $1$, since otherwise $Q$ admits a $1$-vertex not lying in a block (of $Q$) required by Theorem \ref{bireg1} ($Q$ is biregular).

-Further, let $|E|=1$, that is, $Q^\circ$ contains one $2$-cycle.
+Further, let $e=1$, that is, $Q^\circ$ contains one $2$-cycle.
 In this case, we have no loop at vertex $3$, by Corollary \ref{rmkloops} (path of length $2$ passing through a $1$-vertex is not involved in a minimal relation, by Lemma \ref{lem:3.3}).
 Hence $Q$ is a biregular quiver, and we can use Theorem \ref{bireg1} again, to get a loop at vertex $1$.
 The same argument shows that there cannot be exactly one loop at one of vertices $2$ or $5$.
 Consequently, there are either no loops in $Q$ at vertices $2$ and $5$, or we have two loops.
 The latter is impossible, because then $Q$ is $2$-regular, but not a triangulation quiver (see \cite[Theorem 6.1]{AGQT}).
 Therefore, we have proven that $Q$ has the required form

 which gives the next four quivers $Q^{(3)},\dots,Q^{(6)}$.
 These are all possible Gabriel quivers of GQT algebras with shadow $\bbQ_{13}$.

 Consider next the case $\bbQ=\bbQ_{14}$, when $\bbQ$ is a disjoint union of a triangle (supported on vertices $1,2,5$) and two isolated vertices $3,4$.
 Since $Q$ is connected, we conclude from Theorem \ref{thm:recon} that $Q^\circ$ is obtained from $\bbQ$ by adding two $2$-cycles connecting the isolated vertices, so up to permutation, we can assume that $Q^\circ$ has the form